Civil Engineering (CE)

 CE 313.
 General Surveying.
 2 Credits.

 Measurements of distances and angles, EDM, satellite and inertial systems, triangulation, differential leveling, horizontal curves, vertical curves, traverse surveys, U.S. public land surveys, earthwork, boundary surveys and construction surveys.
-Basic knowledge of geometry and trigonometry required.
-Prerequisite: MATH 165 and CE 101 or permission of the department.
+Basic knowledge of geometry and trigonometry is required.
+Prerequisite: MATH 165 or permission of the instructor.
 Corequisite: On campus students must take CE 313L along with this class.
 F.

 CE 313C.
 General Surveying.
 2 Credits.